gitlabhq/gitlab-recipes/install/CentOS_6.md

     chmod -R ug+rwXs,o-rwx /home/git/repositories/
     chown -R git:git /home/git/repositories/

     # Make sure the gitlab user can access the required directories
     chmod g+x /home/git

 ### Make the git account known and allowed to the gitlab user

+*logged in as root*

+    su - gitlab

-*logged in as gitlab*
+*logged in as **gitlab***

     ssh git@localhost  # type 'yes' and press <Enter>.

 The expected behaviour is that you get a message similar to this and then immediately the connection is closed again:

     PTY allocation request failed on channel 0 hello gitlab, this is git@gitlab running gitolite3 v3.2-gitlab-patched-0-g2d29cf7 on git 1.7.1

 ## Test if everything works so far
-*logged in as root*
+*logged in as **gitlab***

-	# Login as the gitlab user
-	su - gitlab

     # Clone the admin repo so SSH adds localhost to known_hosts ...
     # ... and to be sure your users have access to Gitolite